Towards Reinforcement Learning from Neural Feedback: Mapping fNIRS Signals to Agent Performance: Dataset Notation

 \section{Dataset Notation}

 We formalize the structure of the complete dataset as $\mathcal{D}$, and the subset of data from each participant $k$, denoted as $\mathcal{D}^k$.
-Dataset $\mathcal{D}^k$ further divides into two subsets, the neural data set and the task data set.\\ \textbf{Neural Data Set:} We define the neural dataset $\mathcal{N}^k$ as the set of neural channel recordings over time for some participant $k$.
-Let $\mathcal{N}_i \in \mathbb{R}^{M \times T}$ denote the neural signal data matrix at instance $i$, where $M$ is the number of neural channels and $T$ is the number of timestamps for some participant.
+Dataset $\mathcal{D}^k$ is further divided into two subsets, the neural dataset and the task dataset.\\ \textbf{Neural Dataset:} We define the neural dataset $\mathcal{N}^k$ as the set of neural channel recordings over time for some participant $k$.
+Let $\mathcal{N}_i \in \mathbb{R}^{M \times T}$ denote the neural signal matrix at instance $i$, where $M$ is the number of neural channels and $T$ is the number of timestamps for some participant.
 A single neural data vector at timestamp $t$ across all channels can be denoted as $\mathbf{n}_t \in \mathbb{R}^M$.
-The signal at a specific timestamp $t$ and channel $m$ can be expressed as $n_{t,m}$, where $t \in \{1, \dots, T\}$ and $m \in \{1, \dots, M\}$. \\ \textbf{Task Data Set:} We define the Task Dataset $\mathcal{H}^k$ as the set of agent transition variables, or learning task statistics, over time for some participant $k$.
+The signal at a specific timestamp $t$ and channel $m$ can be expressed as $n_{t,m}$, where $t \in \{0, \dots, T\}$ and $m \in \{0, \dots, M\}$. \\ \textbf{Task Dataset:} We define the Task dataset $\mathcal{H}^k$ as the set of agent transition variables, or learning task statistics, over time for some participant $k$.
 Let $\mathcal{H}_i \in \mathbb{R}^{P \times T}$ represent the task data matrix at instance $i$, where $P$ is the number of task variables and $T$ is the number of timestamps.
-We may describe a vector of learning task statistics as $ \mathcal{H}_k = \{S_t, A_t, R_t, S_{t+1}, V_{ct}, B_{ct}, E_{ct}\}_{t=0}^{t=T}, $ where $S_t$ is the agent's state at time $t$, $A_t$ is the action chosen by the agent or human, $R_t$ is the reward, $S_{t+1}$ is the next state, and $V_{t}, B_{t}, E_{t}$ represent various agent performance values.
-An instance of a task statistic data point at some timestamp for a specific task variable can be denoted as $h_{t,p} = f(H_p, T_t)$, where $p \in \{1, \dots, P\}$.
-After the raw neural data has been pre-processed, we propose that some relationship exists between features of the neural data and the learning task statistics outlined above, where $x$ is a neural feature vector.
+We may describe a vector of learning task statistics as $ \mathbf{h}_k = \{S_t, A_t, R_t, S_{t+1}, V_{t}, B_{t}, E_{t}\}_{t=0}^{t=T}, $ where $S_t$ is the agent's state at time $t$, $A_t$ is the action chosen by the agent or human, $R_t$ is the reward, $S_{t+1}$ is the next state, and $V_{t}, B_{t}, E_{t}$ represent various agent performance values.
+An instance of a task statistic data point at some timestamp for a specific task variable can be denoted as $h_{t,p} = f(H_p, T_t)$, where $p \in \{0, \dots, P\}$.
+After the raw neural data has been pre-processed, we hypothesize that a relationship exists between features of the neural data and the learning task statistics outlined above, where $x$ is a neural feature vector.
 We let $ \hat{y} = \phi(x_i, h_i)$ denote the relationship between a vector of human neural data features at some instance $i$ and its agent performance label.